pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

         * If the value of the "Access-Control-Allow-Origin" response header matches the value of the "Origin" request header:
             * Response MAY be used as a dictionary.
             * Response MAY be compressed by an available dictionary.
-1. If the value of the "Sec-Fetch-Mode:" request header is any other value:
+1. If the value of the "Sec-Fetch-Mode:" request header is any other value (including "no-cors"):
     * Response MUST NOT be used as a dictionary.
     * Response MUST NOT be compressed by an available dictionary.